shipengqi/go-fips/README.md

 # go-fips
-FIPS 140-2-compliant Go images based on Alpine!.
+FIPS 140-2-compliant Go images based on Alpine.

 1. Google has a component that is called boringcrypto (which is e.g. used as crypto component for boringssl, a fork of openssl which is used in e.g. Chrome).